Adaina microdactyla

 Adaina microdactyla is a moth of the family Pterophoridae first described by Jacob Hübner in 1813.
 Also known as the hemp-agrimony plume, it is found in Africa, Asia and Europe.

 The wingspan is 13–17 mm.
 The forewings are whitish yellowish, sprinkled with blackish.
-There is a dot in disc at 1/3, a mark at base of fissure and a distinct mark on costa beyond the fissure, a less distinct one towards apex, and some blackish indistinct dots on margins of segments.
+There is a dot in disc at 1/3, a mark at the base of the fissure and a distinct mark on costa beyond the fissure, a less distinct one towards apex, and some blackish indistinct dots on margins of segments.
 The hindwings are grey.
 The flesh-colour larva has a slightly paler dorsal line and numerous rough points on the dorsum.
 The head is pale yellowish-brown.

 Adults are on wing in May and June and again in August in two generations in western Europe.

 The larvae feed on hemp-agrimony (Eupatorium cannabinum), Indian camphorweed (Pluchea indica), European goldenrod (Solidago virgaurea) and Brassica species.
-There are two broods, one which bores in stems and produces galls, the other feeding in flowers, although flower feeding has not been recently confirmed.
+There are two broods, one which bores in stems and produces galls, the other which feeds in flowers, although flower feeding has not been recently confirmed.